 Take a trip across the pond for an unforgettable ski holiday.
-Complete with endless snow, quiet pistes and incredible potential for exploring off-piste, Canada is a great choice.
+Complete with endless snow, quiet pistes and incredible potential for exploring off-piste, the Canadian ski resorts are a great choice.
 We’ve picked out some of the best places to ski in Canada.
 All of these ski resorts offer something a little different from your average European ski holiday in the Alps.
 Well-suited to thrill-seekers who want an exhilarating heli-skiing experience, or those looking to enjoy the magnificent scenery and wildlife; Canada is a brilliant all-round ski destination.
 Here’s our top pick of the best ski resorts in Canada.

 Whistler attracts skiers from all over the world and is a firm favourite amongst the team at Ski Solutions.
 We’re not the only ones who think so too.
 It has claimed many awards that grant its status as the number one ski resort in the USA and Canada.
 It won’t take long there to understand why it’s one of the best places to ski in Canada.
 With an epic 200km of pistes stretching out across two mountains, Whistler’s snowy slopes undoubtedly offer up a winter playground like no other.
 Cruise through the tree-lined runs on the Horstman Glacier and later, try the off-piste bowls and ridges dotted around Whistler mountain.
 Alternatively, see if you’ve got what it takes to descend the double-black diamond terrain that runs down the left-hand side of the Horstman Hut.